The Definitive Guide to Seeking Maximum Compensation for Your Car Accident Claim

 Were You Injured in a Car Accident in MA or RI?
 Schedule Your Free Consultation Now

 To find out if you have a claim, we encourage you to contact us for a free consultation with attorney Mike Bottaro.
-In fact, you can text Mike directly at (401) 300-5007 to get started.
-You can also call our offices at (401) 777-7777, or you can start a Live Chat or tell us about your accident online.
+You can call our offices at (401) 777-7777, or you can start a Live Chat or tell us about your accident online.

 Whichever method you choose, we look forward to speaking with you as soon as possible.
 We are here for you, and we are fully prepared to do what it takes to fight for the compensation that you deserve.